uorocketry/rgs/README.md

 The infrastructure is composed of the following components:

+### Database

+We are using a TimescaleDB instance for the database.
+The database schema is defined using the [Drizzle ORM](https://orm.drizzle.team) and we also use Hasura to expose a GraphQL API for consuming the data.

 ### Providers

 The providers are the components that receive data from an external source (eg: The rocket or a sensor) and broadcast it to the rest of the infrastructure.